 Makeout Mixtape is more than just a groovy music mix; it also spreads awareness about sex positivity and consent.
-I had the opportunity to Sarah, the creative force behind the show.
+I had the opportunity to interview Sarah, the creative force behind the show.

 DJ name: Sarah